Azure/enterprise-azure-policy-as-code/Docs/clone-github.md

 Git lacks a capability to ignore files/directories during a PR only.
 This repo has been organized so that Definitions and Pipeline folders are not touched by syncing latest update from GitHub to your repo or reverse syncing to contribute to the project.

+!!! note
+    This steps are no longer necessary if you use the [PowerShell Module](powershell-module.md).
+You may still need to copy files from the starter kit.
+    You can still use this method to continue your current approach or to [contribute improvements](#contribute-to-github).

 ## Setting up your Repo

 1. Initial setup